Terraform

-Ever needed a quick and easy way to experiment with Terraform functions and expressions?
-In this short article, we will explore the terraform console
+Have you ever needed a quick and easy way to experiment with Terraform functions and expressions?
+In this article, we will explore the terraform console command and provide some examples of how to use it.

-The Terraform HCL language includes a number of built-in functions that you can use in expressions.
+The Terraform HCL language includes a number of built-in functions you can use in expressions.

 Note: Terraform does not support user-defined or ‘custom’ functions.

-The primary purpose of this command is to help you understand how Terraform evaluates expressions and functions based on your configuration, making it very useful for testing and debugging.
+This command’s primary purpose is to help you understand how Terraform evaluates expressions and functions based on your configuration, making it very useful for testing and debugging.

 Try lower("TEST")